ice-energy/jreed/content_pub/post/post_009/GithubHugo.md

  1. Creates publicly viewable directory *docs*
  2. Creates non-viewable directory *docs_priv*

-There's also some code in *x.sh* to work around some broken links.

 My platform is *linux*, there'd be just a bit of work to do getting this to run on Windows.   *x.sh* might have to be turned into a .bat file.